Competitive Start Fund (CSF) Graduate Entrepreneurship

 - You will also be given 2 minutes max to add any additional comments

-You will receive an email after commencing your Competitive Start Fund online application inviting you to complete your online video interview/pitch (read Video Pitch Briefing Document).
+You will receive an email after commencing your Competitive Start Fund online application inviting you to complete your online video interview/pitch.
+To read a detailed explanation what is expected from your pitch, download Video Pitch Briefing Document.

 Please note that an application for approval of an equity investment for companies selected under this scheme shall be subject to: